astronautas/astronautas.github.io/_posts/2023-08-01-is-it-a-feature-store-or-just-a-warehouse-table.md

 1. Always recompute, which proves effective for small tables, or
 2. Define an incremental table that allows for a full refresh when needed.

-From my memory, the issue might lie in the fact that backfilling is an expensive operation at least for certain dataset sizes, and you might need to write some nasty optimised SQL to actually make it performant, which some feature stores like Tecton have already figured out.
+From my memory, the issue might lie in the fact that backfilling is an expensive operation at least for certain dataset sizes, and you might need to write some nasty optimised SQL to make it performant, which some feature stores like Tecton have already figured out.

 ### Feature documentation